Daltron/NotificationBanner/README.md

 Then add `NotificationBanner.framework` and the dependencies `SnapKit.framework` and `MarqueeLabel.framework` in your project.

+### Swift Package Manager

+You can also add this library as swift package manager.

+1. Go to File > Add Packages
+2. The Add Package dialog appears, by default with Apple packages.
+3. In the upper right hand corner, paste https://github.com/Daltron/NotificationBanner into the search bar
+4. Hit Return to kick off the search
+5. Click Add Package.

 ## Usage

 Creating drop down alerts with NotificationBanner is easy.
 To create a regular banner (with scrolling labels) and show it, simply: